jochenalt/Pentapod-Design/docs/gait.md

 <img width=320 src="../images/wave-gait-with-spare-leg.png"/>

 Being aware that the hips are now asymmetrically arranged, the body needs to be translated to be located above the supporting area.
-To avoid being on the edge of this area, it is necessary to let the body swing towards the middle of this areato get from that edge:
+To avoid being on the edge of this area, the body swings towards the middle of this area:

 <img width=320 src="../videos/wave-gait-with-one-spare-leg.gif"/>

 The leg movement is modelled by a cubic bezier curve with the first support point in the middle of the gait and the second one right above the touch point.
 This gives a bent curve accelerating when leaving the ground, and braking before touching the ground again.

 <img width=200 src="../images/leg-movement.png"/>

 In real life this looks like this.
-When watching carefully, right before touching the ground the leg starts moving backwards.
-This is helpful to avoid a jolt giving an impulse to the body against the walking direction
+Right before touching the ground the leg starts moving backwards.
+This is helpful to avoid a jolt giving an impulse to the body against the walking direction.

 <img width=320 src="../videos/leg-movement.gif"/>